 With proper records of communications, schools can better address any incidents that do occur and demonstrate their response to regulatory bodies if necessary—a critical feature for schools concerned about potential legal liability.

 The Sunday Times article reveals that parent WhatsApp groups have evolved beyond simple communication tools into potential legal hazards for educational institutions.
-This aligns with Classlist's own observations of WhatsApp issues shared in their blog "WhatsApp Guidance," which details how these informal groups can become breeding grounds for miscommunication, gossip, and even coordinated harassment campaigns against schools and staff.
+This aligns with Classlist's own observations of WhatsApp issues shared in their blog "WhatsApp Guidance," which details how these informal groups can become channels for miscommunication, rumour, and — in some cases — sustained complaints against schools and staff.

 As Classlist notes from the ISBA guidance, schools face multiple challenges with WhatsApp groups: